The symptoms can vary. It can begin with a spiking fever, an unexplained rash, or a swollen knuckle.

 Juvenile rheumatoid arthritis is considered the most prevalent type of arthritis in children under 16 years of age.
 The condition is characterized by persistent joint swelling, pain and stiffness.
-Some types of JRA can result to serious complications like eye inflammation and growth problems like deformities.
+Some types of JRA can result in serious complications like eye inflammation and growth problems like deformities.

 What causes JRA?

 The exact cause of juvenile rheumatoid arthritis is not known.
-Some research however indicates it might be an autoimmune disease.
+Some research, however, indicates it might be an autoimmune disease.

 In people with autoimmune conditions, the immune system is unable to differentiate between the harmful substances (bacteria and viruses) and their own healthy cells.
 This can cause the immune system to attack harmless cells like they are foreign invaders.